Configuring an External System as a Source or Target

 Session Expiry Interval

-(Optional) The number of seconds for the MQTT Session Expiry Interval.
+(Optional) The number of seconds a session survives after its client becomes disconnected.
 The minimum value is 0.

 For more information about MQTT Session Expiry Intervals, see MQTT Clean Start and Session Expiry Interval.